The 7th International Competition on Human Identification at a Distance (HID 2026)

 How to Achieve a Good Result

-The organizers published summary papers on the previous competitions, HID 2023 and HID 2024, at the International Joint Conference on Biometrics in 2023 and 2024.
+The organizers published summary papers on the previous competitions, HID 2023, HID 2024, and HID 2025 at the International Joint Conference on Biometrics in 2023, 2024, and 2025, respectively.
 The paper can be downloaded below:

 - International Joint Conference on Biometrics in 2023